 - Environment: Questions from the Environment section were asked based on current affairs.
 Almost all questions from this section were from the last 1-2 year current affairs issues.
 For example - conservation agriculture, Sixth Mass Extinction, GM mustard, carbon fertilisation, prosopis juliflora etc.

-- History: In 2018 Prelims question paper, the number of questions asked from history section was comparatively higher when compared to previous years papers.
-Most of the questions asked in this sections were factual in nature and few questions were difficult to answer, for example, actions taken by the British after Santhal Rebellion.
+- History: In the 2018 Prelims question paper, the number of questions asked from the history section was comparatively higher when compared to previous years papers.
+Most of the questions asked in this section were factual in nature and few questions were difficult to answer, for example, actions taken by the British after the Santhal Rebellion.

 - Art and Culture: Questions from Art and Culture section were less and the questions were simple in nature, but finding the correct answer has made this section difficult since the questions are fact-based, like GI Tags, cultural history questions, etc.